jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 I've got this great story about two friends stealing a monkey from a zoo.

-They were watching TV, vegging out, smoking lots of weed; a typical weekend for the two potheads; until an ad with a cute little monkey came on.
+The two guys were watching TV, smoking lots of weed, seemingly happy...until an ad with a cute little monkey came on.

 They usually ignore commercials of course, but they watched this one in awe.
-This little monkey was jumping around a zoo play pen, drinking from a bottle, eating fruit from people's hands.
-But my friends were awestruck by something else.
-The zoo keepers and the monkey were so happy playing together.
+It was the monkey.
+The primate wasn't doing anything too special.
+He was jumping around a zoo play pen, taking fruit from people's hands, and playing with the zoo keepers.
+The zoo keepers and the monkey were so happy together.

+To the two stoners sitting in a messy suburban basement wasting away their youth, this monkey was a shot of life.

-This monkey was a shot of life.
-No. This monkey was a shot at life.
-The commercial soon ended and it didn't take long until one friend said what both were thinking, "We need a monkey".
+No that's not it; this monkey was a shot at life.

+After the commercial ended one friend said, "We need a monkey".

-Their was only one possible reply; "Today".
+Their was only one possible reply,

+"Today".

+Seems silly, but a monkey motivated my friends to improve their lives.

+They jumped into action.

+No teachers, no bosses, no supervision needed; their dreams animated their bodies.

-The friends got to work.
-Their dreams unlocked untold ingenuity.
-They assembled rope, fruit, sugar, a car, IDs, cash into an ingenious plan.
-With supplies in hand, smiles ear to ear, they set out for a small regional zoo.
+They assembled what they had in hand--rope, fruit, IDs--into an ingenious plan.
+With smiles ear to ear--and their once all important television show playing in the background--they set out for a small regional zoo.

 And?

 And their plan worked.
-These two potheads wanted to reboot their lives by getting a energetic pet, and they got one.
+These two potheads wanted to reboot their lives with a energetic new friend, and they did.

-Dreams became reality.
+Their dreams became reality.
 Anyone can change their lives!
 How awesome is that!

-Their are problems here of course...animal rights, theft...but the biggest roadblock was something else entirely.
-With all the dreams floating around their heads, my friends went bigger.
-Bigger with their marijuana joints (of course they kept smoking) and their goals.
-They went so big they forewent a small monkey and instead stole a 50 pound baboon.
+There are problems here of course...animal rights, theft...but the biggest roadblock was something else entirely.
+You see, once my friends got to dream, they kept dreaming.

-I want you to picture the difference between a tiny monkey and a baboon.
-Take it seriously because it's important.
-Small monkeys can make people happy.
-Ross on *Friends* had Marcel the monkey for years.
-But baboons don't make good pets.
-Why?
-Because they're extremely strong, agile, and emotional primates.
+Good for them you might say!

+Well for one their joints grew too (of course they kept smoking), but their dreams got so big they bypassed the small monkeys entirely.

+Instead they stole a 50 pound baboon.

-But most concerning is baboons live in big, loving, very protective families.
+Baboons don't make good pets.
+They're not cuddly like Ross' monkey Marcel on *Friends*.
+Baboons are extremely strong and emotional primates; and that's not the worst part.
+The scary fact is baboons live in big, loving, very protective families.

 This stolen baboon certainly did.

-And true to their nature, this baboon family (called troops) acted fast and made a plan.
+This family acted fast and made a plan.
 It wasn't ingenious.
 It was very aggressive.
 Baboons gathered.
 Baboons rampaged.
 Glass shattered.
 Metal broke.

-For a few minutes, on the fields of a regional zoo, my two pothead friends were hunted down by a troop of murderous baboons.
+For a few minutes, on the fields of a regional zoo, my two pothead friends were hunted down by a family of murderous baboons.

 Happily everything worked out.
 The monkey's were reunited.
 My friends got out okay.
 And I ended up with a sure fire way to make anyone laugh.

 All in all, society got a good deal.
 No matter who I've told, happy drunks or suffering souls, everyone's day brightens-up when I tell them the story about two idiots stealing a monkey from a zoo.

-People can't help but enjoy hearing the story.
+People can't help but enjoy the story.
 Dogs love to fetch.
 Cats love to hunt.
-I bet even trees smile when spring warmth comes.
+I bet even trees smile when spring sunshine comes.
 Life gifted every life-form a way to happiness; ours is the joy of a good story.

 But why?
-Why does telling, sharing, watching, reading, or experiencing stories make us so happy?
-I get why life wants trees to grow, elephants to graze, birds to soar; each serves to help life prosper.
-So how do stories help live prosper?
+I understand why life wants trees to grow, elephants to graze, birds to soar; each serves an eco-system that helps life prosper.
+But why does reading, telling, or living stories make us so happy?

+How do good stories help life?

 Because stories are about someone fighting for their dreams.
-And that's how you and me help life prosper, by fighting for our dreams of living a better life.
+And what are dreams?
+Our motivation to improve our lives, our families, or our society.
+It could be getting into shape or curing cancer, it doesn't matter, fighting for our dreams is the story of life on Earth.

-Yet, here's my point, everything isn't rainbows and sunshine on our Earth.
+Yet, here's my point, everything isn't rainbows and sunshine on our planet.
 We don't live in the Garden of Eden.
 Happiness is rare.
 Most tree saplings don't find sunlight.
-Cats often don't have anything to hunt.
+Most hunts fail.
+Elephants are often starving while they roam the Serengeti looking for something to eat.

-Life on Earth is usually not happy.
+Life on Earth is not happy by default.
+Life is usually live in pain.

 Humans are no different.
-Our heroes usually fail because most real-life stories don't have Hollywood endings.
+Most real-life stories don't have Hollywood endings.
 And while humanity loves sharing our stories of success, sharing our sad failures isn't so easy.

 We all have painful stories.
 We must.
 Depression, bankruptcy, harassment aren't just words.
 They're terrible stories lived by real people every day.
-It's sad but true; instead of living our dreams, we're often living the part of the scared baboon.

-Yet still, we keep dreaming.
-With so many obstacles we should be embracing failure as mere pitfalls on our path to happiness.

-But we too often don't.
-It's easier to borrow more money then ask for help.
-Simpler to post a fake smile on Instagram then explain what the smile is covering up.
-It's definitely easier to binge on Netflix than admit we're increasingly watching alone.

-It's not a surprise our present is no gift.
-Climate change, enormous debt, opioid epidemic; these nightmares are not being solved by us today because we're not the hero of our own stories today.

-That's gotta change.
-Like my two stoner friends, we all still dream of improving life on Earth.
+You're probably reading this right now trying to forget something in your life.
+Perhaps your dreading going to work because of an abusive boss.
+Or you hate your phone's ring-tone because it means more time talking to debt collectors.
+With so much pain, it's easy to think our dreams will never come true.

+Maybe that's why nightmares like climate change, enormous debt, opioid epidemic keep getting worse.
+We dream of a better world without these problems, but we don't believe we can overcome the pain needed to make our dreams of a better world come true.

+Life needs us to overcome the pain of failure and keep dreaming.

-It sucks I'll never hear your stories.
+It's too bad I'll never hear your stories.
 I know you've added some great chapters to the story of life.
-But I am happy I'm going to tell you this story.
+But I am going this story.
 No, I'm not going to tell you about the poor baboon lured into a car trunk.
 Since I have you here, I'm going to tell you a much better tale.

-This story will motivate your dreams.
-You'll cry on the pages with complete despair, and smile into your pillow in utter happiness, but each twist and turn will be a memory to fuel your dream chasing until your embrace the pain.
-Just as Life wants us to live.
+This story will give you dreams.
+You'll cry on the pages in complete despair and smile into your pillow in utter happiness, but each twist and turn will motivate you to embrace the pain needed to turn your dreams into reality.

+Just as life wants us to live.
 Always fighting for happiness.
 Never scared of failure.
-The hero of this story fights for their dreams, takes the pain, and teaches us all how to live a better life.
+Embracing anxiety, disappointment, and despair because the truth is unlived dreams are the only ever-lasting agony.
+The hero of this story fights for their dreams, accepts misery, and teaches us all we can all live a better life.

 I'm going to tell you a story about two kids visiting an Emergency Room.
 I'm going to tell you a story about the one who never left.

 ## Candy Cane

 A big glass revolving door spins.
 It spins and spins.
-It keeps spinning because that's its purpose; keep people moving so they can live their lives.
+It keeps spinning because that's what it does; it keeps people moving so they can live their lives.

 This spinning door is moving lots of people tonight.
-Individuals keep stepping into the spinning metal and glass to enter the building while others are leaving to resume their lives.
+Individuals keep stepping into the moving metal and glass to enter the building while others are leaving to resume their lives.

 On the outside is a downtown city street.
-The city has been the backdrop to human stories since the it was first constructed in the late 1800s.
+The cityscape has been the backdrop to human stories since the it was constructed in the late 1800s.
+Brick buildings, narrow roads; shops, bars, and restaurants  everywhere.
+This city was built to be facilitate a thriving society.
 Today the narrow city roads are filled with slow moving cars.
-The sidewalks have fast moving people coated against the winter cold.
+The sidewalks have fast moving people coated against winter cold.

-The gentle snowfall is covers the city like a blanket on a sleeping newborn.
-This city beams with the same illuminate of a baby; the streetlamps, headlights, and Christmas decorations turn the city into a dreamscape.
+The gentle snowfall covers the city like a blanket on a sleeping newborn.
+The streetlamps, headlights, and Christmas decorations turn the city into a dreamscape fit for the first sight of a newborn.

-In fact, an artist was walking in the city and decided to stop.
-She's now sketching.
+In fact, an artist is walking in the city but decides to stop.
+She takes out the sketch pad she has everywhere, takes a seat on a park bench and starts her craft.
 This is an image worth a memory.

-The artists pencil outlines the gothic buildings, the statue of some important person nobody remembers, the couple walking hand in hand while window shopping, and the finally she draws the spinning door still doing it's part to keep the street alive and people moving.
+The artists pencil outlines the gothic buildings, statues, the couple walking hand in hand while window shopping, and the finally she draws the spinning door still doing it's part to keep the street alive and people moving.

-Just now a pair white sneakers jumps into the doors.
-The shoes follow the slow motion of the revolving door, then go inside the building.
+Just now a pair white sneakers jumps into those spinning doors.
+The shoes follow the slow motion of the revolving metal and glass, until finally going inside the building.
 The shoes stop on the thick black carpet that has "Hopedale Hospital" written in large pink letters.

-The white shoes stomp, and stomp and stomp.
-The stomps break into a dub-step dance as they kick-off fluffy snow.
+The white shoes stomp and stomp and stomp.
+The stomps continue and break into a dub-step dance.
+The dancer makes a point to kick-off fluffy snow from their moving shoes.

-The dancing continues despite all the people who keep coming and going into the hospital.
+Of course other people keep coming and going into the hospital.
 These people don't stop and wipe themselves clean of salt and snow.
 Instead they walk past the dancing kid and spread gunk with every step.

-But this kid takes the time to remove all the shit from outside.
+But this kid keeps dancing and keeps taking the time to remove all the shit from outside.
 Only when finally clean does the kid stops.
+He's out of breadth but he's beaming a smile in self-satisfaction.

 The kid's name is Mark.
 He's just about to turn a teenager, but looks young for his age.
 Maybe that's why he pulls a candy cane from inside his jacket with such glee.

-It's a high-end treat with distinct red and white swirls, a snappy looking bow and even some tinsel too.
-It's a treat made by an artisan no doubt.
-Mark twirls the treat; like a pencil in the hands of a mathematician thinking of an equation.
+It's a high-end treat.
+Probably made by a pastry chef.
+The treat has deep red and bright white swirls, a snappy looking huge bow and even some tinsel too.
+If the artist saw this candy cane she'd devote a gallery painting to it no doubt; the candy cane defines Christmas dreams.

-Finally, Mark pulls out a pocket knife, and cuts the plastic off the candy cane.
+Mark twirls the treat like a pencil in the hands of a mathematician thinking of an genius equation.
+When he stops out comes a pocket knife.
+Mark cuts the plastic off the candy cane with delicate care.

-Sucking on the white and red Christmas treat, Mark looks around the Hopedale hospital Emergency Room.
+Enjoying the Christmas treat it deserves, Mark looks around the Hopedale hospital Emergency Room.

-It's 8pm, so it's high traffic time so almost all 50 chairs are filled.
-From behind a desk a nurse asks Mark, "Hi, can you please take a seat."
+It's 8pm.
+A high traffic time.
+Almost all 50 chairs are filled.
+Before Mark can look anymore, a nurse sitting behind a desk asks Mark, "Hi, can you please take a seat."
 She's the triage nurse and assess everyone for their illness.

 Mark politely goes to the nurse and takes a seat.

 "Thank you." says the nurse.
 "Can you please tell me where it hurts.".
 Mark steals another look at the waiting room.
 He then looks back at the nurse.

 "It's my stomach.
 I feel queasy.
 I was at a Christmas party and my mom thinks I ate something bad there.
-Maybe I did. definitely snuck in some eggnog though.
+Maybe I did.
+But I definitely snuck in some eggnog though.
 Don't tell her."

 The nurse looks up.
 There's a lady, Carolina, wrapped in layers from head to toe standing behind Mark.
 She doesn't say anything.
 Instead she hands the nurse a piece of paper, presumably the insurance details.